 What’s the Price of Himalayan Kittens?

-Himalayan cats are one of the most popular breeds in the U.S.A., and this can be reflected in the higher price that breeders can charge.
+Himalayan cats are one of the most popular breeds in the U.S.A., and that is reflected in the higher price that breeders can charge.
 You should budget for around $1,000-$2,000 for your new kitten.
 While you might find them advertised for less than that, we recommend doing your research before thinking that you’ve got a bargain.

-Make sure any breeder, no matter the price they charge, can provide all the information that you need to make sure your new kitten has been ethically bred and is as healthy as possible.
-We recommend asking for:
+Make sure any breeder, regardless of the price they charge, can provide all the information that you need to make sure your new kitten has been ethically bred and is as healthy as possible.
+We recommend asking for the following:

 A reputable breeder will be more than happy to provide all this information and more.
-If a breeder seems reluctant to do so, then it’s highly likely that they’re not an ethical breeder.
+If they seem reluctant to do so, it’s highly likely that they’re not an ethical breeder.

 3 Little-Known Facts About Himalayan